 More than 4 dozen cherry blossom trees were planted for the dedication of the new Alumni Mall, including three trees grown from cuttings of those original Yoshino cherry trees.
 The project was a collaborative effort between BGSU alumni in Japan and the BGSU Alumni Board of Trustees to beautify the east portion of campus.
 The other 50 Yoshino cherry blossom trees were donated by BGSU alumni residing in Japan.

 The Annual Cherry Blossom Festival, hosted by the BGSU Japanese Club and the Asian Studies Program, is typically held in May, but was cancelled for 2020 and 2021.

 Cherry Blossoms and Cherry Blossom festivals within driving distance of Ohio

 Nashville Cherry Blossom Festival

 You’ll find around 1,000 cherry trees in inner-city parks and neighborhoods Nashville during the Nashville Cherry Blossom Tree Planting Project between 2009-2018.
-While the festival is cancelled, you can still visit the blooms in Nashville, and check out virtual events being held in the place of the festival.
-Sakura season is expected to start on March 29.
+The festival features a Cherry Blossom Walk, children’s activity, cosplay contest, and more.
+Details for 2022 tba.

 The National Cherry Blossom Festival